 Practica Musica, from Ars Nova Software, allows students to practice reading notes and rhythms while providing immediate feedback.
 This is one of the best ways for students to achieve the basic competency in music-reading that will allow them to reach their fullest potential most efficiently.

+If your keyboard has no USB but has at least a MIDI Out port, that’s also a fine option, though you’ll need an additional interface to make the connection.
 For most students, an “entry-level” MIDI interface (“1-port” or “1-in/1-out”) is probably sufficient; I use and recommend the Roland UM-ONE, though I recommend you consult a sales representative to confirm that you purchase an interface that will work with your keyboard, computer, and operating system.
 (You can see a selection of MIDI interfaces at Sweetwater, an online vendor I find great to work with.)

 Using the program

 Once you have Practica Musica installed and your MIDI setup complete, you can begin to explore the program!
 I’ve created a few tutorials to help you get started—I’d recommend starting with “Launching Practica Musica,” but you can jump to any tutorial using the menu in the sidebar.